smikhalevski/doubter/README.md

 // ❌ ValidationError: type at /arguments/1: Must be a number

 sum(3.14, 2);
-// ❌ ValidationError: numberInteger at /arguments/0: Must be an integer
+// ❌ ValidationError: number_integer at /arguments/0: Must be an integer

 sum(1, 2, 3);
-// ❌ ValidationError: arrayMaxLength at /arguments: Must have the maximum length of 2
+// ❌ ValidationError: array_max at /arguments: Must have the maximum length of 2
 ```

 Using function shape you can parse `this` and return values.